-The accuracy of most of our ELISA kits is established by calibration with an external reference standard from NIBSC or NIAID.
-When analyzing pico- and microquantities, the risk for interference by heterophilic antibodies must be considered.
-For this reason, we have developed a sample dilution buffer, called ELISA diluent, that reduces heterophilic antibody interference.
-This buffer is included in our ELISA Pro kits, but can also be purchased separately.
+Our ELISAs are sandwich ELISAs, and therefore, the risk for interference by heterophilic antibodies must be considered.
+These antibodies might crosslink the assay antibodies and lead to false-positive results.
+For this reason, we developed a sample dilution buffer, called ELISA diluent, that reduces heterophilic antibody interference.
+This buffer is included in our ELISA Pro kits but can also be purchased separately.

-To get the most out of your assay, please read our Step-by-step guide to ELISA.
+To get the most out of your ELISA experiment, please read our Step-by-step guide to ELISA.

 Count foci with ease